 Earn those three-star ratings

-A big part of the grind involves mastering the three-star completion system associated with all of Raid: Shadow Legends’ Campaign Missions.
+A big part of the grind involves mastering the three-star completion system associated with all of RAID: Shadow Legends’ Campaign Missions.
 Players earn more impressive rewards for scoring a higher star rating on each mission.
-Doubling back into a mission and attempting to score a three-star campaign rating will net you more and better rewards.
-The game also rewards you based on your overall star counter, so the more stars you can snag throughout your journey, the merrier.
+Doubling back into a mission and attempting to score a three-star Campaign rating will net you more and better rewards.
+The game also rewards you based on your overall Campaign star count, so the more stars you can snag throughout your journey, the better.

 Upgrade your gear often

 In order to make all the gear you collect even more powerful, you can upgrade each item to a maximum level of +16.
 As you level up items, you’ll unlock bonus stats for every four stages you upgrade.
-This system makes even common items worth investing your coins into.
+This system makes even Common Artifacts worth investing your Silver into.
 If you keep grinding as we suggest, you should see some pretty awesome item drops in no time.